devdotloop/libevm/README.md

 We are immensely grateful for the hard work of the `geth` authors, and hope that our contribution can be of value to others too.
 Thank you!

+If you want to create a release, please refer to [libevm/tooling/release](libevm/tooling/release)

 ## Go Ethereum

 Golang execution layer implementation of the Ethereum protocol.